chkaduasandro/My-Little-World/README.md

 The best approach I found was to use a sprite library with sprite skins.
 However, more research is needed to determine if sprite skins only work on rigged sprites.

-I also learned about sprite animations.
 If we want to have four directions with skeletal animations, we would need four different objects and animations.
 Another option, which seems a bit outdated, is sprite sheet swapping.
 I'll continue looking into this.